Wells Fargo & Company Raises AutoZone (NYSE:AZO) Price Target to $1,500.00

-AutoZone (NYSE:AZO) had its price objective boosted by Wells Fargo & Company from $1,375.00 to $1,500.00 in a research note issued to investors on Wednesday morning, The Fly reports.
-Wells Fargo & Company currently has an overweight rating on the stock.
-The analysts noted that the move was a valuation call.
+AutoZone (NYSE:AZO) had its target price lifted by Wells Fargo & Company from $1,375.00 to $1,500.00 in a research note released on Tuesday, Benzinga reports.
+They currently have an overweight rating on the stock.

-AZO has been the subject of a number of other reports.
-Oppenheimer reaffirmed a buy rating and issued a $1,500.00 price target on shares of AutoZone in a report on Wednesday, March 3rd.
-Jefferies Financial Group raised AutoZone from a hold rating to a buy rating and set a $1,325.00 price target for the company in a report on Friday, December 11th.
-The Goldman Sachs Group began coverage on AutoZone in a research note on Wednesday, March 10th.
-They set a buy rating and a $1,424.00 price objective for the company.
-Zacks Investment Research lowered AutoZone from a strong-buy rating to a hold rating and set a $1,203.00 price objective for the company. in a research note on Tuesday, November 17th.
-Finally, Citigroup began coverage on AutoZone in a research note on Monday, March 15th.
-They set a buy rating and a $1,424.00 price objective for the company.
-Three investment analysts have rated the stock with a hold rating, nineteen have issued a buy rating and two have given a strong buy rating to the stock.
-The stock has a consensus rating of Buy and a consensus target price of $1,351.74.
+Several other research firms have also recently weighed in on AZO.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on AutoZone in a research note on Monday, March 15th.
+They set a buy rating and a $1,424.00 target price on the stock.
+Oppenheimer reaffirmed a buy rating and set a $1,500.00 price objective on shares of AutoZone in a research report on Wednesday, March 3rd.
+Citigroup initiated coverage on AutoZone in a research note on Monday, March 15th.
+They set a buy rating and a $1,424.00 price target for the company.
+The Goldman Sachs Group began coverage on AutoZone in a report on Wednesday, March 10th.
+They issued a buy rating and a $1,424.00 price objective on the stock.
+Finally, Jefferies Financial Group upgraded shares of AutoZone from a hold rating to a buy rating and set a $1,325.00 target price for the company in a research note on Friday, December 11th.
+Three investment analysts have rated the stock with a hold rating, eighteen have issued a buy rating and two have issued a strong buy rating to the stock.
+The stock has an average rating of Buy and a consensus target price of $1,351.74.

-In other AutoZone news, VP Ronald B. Griffin sold 5,593 shares of the business’s stock in a transaction on Wednesday, March 17th.
-The shares were sold at an average price of $1,304.75, for a total transaction of $7,297,466.75.
-Following the completion of the sale, the vice president now directly owns 6,075 shares in the company, valued at approximately $7,926,356.25.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, VP Domingo Hurtado sold 125 shares of the business’s stock in a transaction on Tuesday, January 5th.
-The shares were sold at an average price of $1,182.04, for a total transaction of $147,755.00.
-Following the sale, the vice president now owns 125 shares of the company’s stock, valued at $147,755.
+In other news, VP Domingo Hurtado sold 125 shares of AutoZone stock in a transaction on Tuesday, January 5th.
+The stock was sold at an average price of $1,182.04, for a total value of $147,755.00.
+Following the completion of the sale, the vice president now directly owns 125 shares of the company’s stock, valued at approximately $147,755.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, VP Mitchell C. Major sold 2,130 shares of the business’s stock in a transaction on Friday, January 8th.
+The stock was sold at an average price of $1,245.62, for a total value of $2,653,170.60.
+Following the sale, the vice president now owns 2,722 shares of the company’s stock, valued at approximately $3,390,577.64.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 51,612 shares of company stock worth $63,165,740.
-Insiders own 2.80% of the company’s stock.
+Insiders have sold 27,402 shares of company stock valued at $34,457,339 over the last quarter.
+Corporate insiders own 2.80% of the company’s stock.

 AutoZone, Inc retails and distributes automotive replacement parts and accessories.
 The company offers various products for cars, sport utility vehicles, vans, and light trucks, including new and remanufactured automotive hard parts, maintenance items, accessories, and non-automotive products.
 Its products include A/C compressors, batteries and accessories, bearings, belts and hoses, calipers, chassis, clutches, CV axles, engines, fuel pumps, fuses, ignition and lighting products, mufflers, radiators, starters and alternators, thermostats, and water pumps.